KongChengdesu/kasa-light-control/README.md

 ## Safety and behavior

 - The scripts only interact with devices discovered on the local network and are read/write operations to your owned devices.
 There is no cloud access by design — everything runs locally.

-## TODO / possible improvements

-- Add hex / RGB parsing directly to `main.py` so users can call `python main.py color --hex #FF5733` or `--rgb 255 87 51`.
-- Add configuration file or CLI flags to tune `DOWNSCALE`, `BRIGHTNESS_SCALE`, `MIN_UPDATE_DELTA`, and discovery target.
-- Add a system tray/GUI helper for Windows to run ambilight without an open console.

----

-If you'd like, I can add parsing in `main.py` for hex and rgb color inputs and update the batch wrappers to use those forms.
-I can also add a dedicated `--help` flag that prints the same information as this README.